An Accurate Pentadiagonal Matrix Solution for the Time-Dependent Schr\"{o}dinger Equation: Time evolution in quantum mechanics

-A quantum mechanical system is described by a wave function $\psi(\Vec{r},t)$.
-The evolution of $\psi$ through space and over time, in the non-relativistic regime, is described by the time-dependent Schr\"{o}dinger equation (TDSE):
+The quantum mechanical state of a particle is described in position representation by a wave function $\psi$.
+In the non-relativistic limits, this wave function evolves with time in accordance with the time-dependent Schr\"{o}dinger equation (TDSE):

-where $m$ is the mass of the particle, and $V(\Vec{r},t)$ is the potential.
-In most physical problems the potential is static, i.e., $V(\Vec{r},t)=V(\Vec{r})$ and the problem reduces to an implementation of the time-evolution operator $\hat U$:
+where $m$ is the mass of the particle, and $V(\hat{\bm{r}},t)$ is the potential.
+In many physical problems the potential is static, i.e., $V(\hat{\bm{r}},t)=V(\hat{\bm{r}})$, and the resolution of TDSE is equivalent to the implementation of the time-evolution operator $\hat U$: